ryan-a-davis365/Quiz-Time/README.md

 1. As a user i want the site to be easy to navigate with a simplistic yet colourful design
 2. As a user i want to be able to choose what questions i am given
-3. As a user i want to be able to select how hard the questions are so any any range can play it
+3. As a user i want to be able to select how hard the questions are so any age range can play it
 4. As a user i want to be challenged!
-5. As a user i want to come back and know i'm getting new questions not the same quiz over and over.
+5. As a user i want to come back and know i'm getting new questions, not the same quiz over and over.

 ### Designer goals

 1. Create a simple but engaging quiz game
 2. Minimise the need for constant updates by using API for data
-3. Be engaging enough to make users want to come back after intial use.
+3. Be engaging enough to make users want to come back after initial use.

 ### Design Choices